Topical drift 101

 Plan (Map Editor) → Publish (your CMS) → Monitor (Drift Analyzer) → Fix (Drift report + action plan) → Re-plan (Map Editor)

-- Affected URL lists for every issue
+- Affected URL lists for every issue type

 - Per-page diagnostics (exact URLs, CTR gaps, missed clicks)